 While Richard and Judy share daughter Chloe and son Jack, she also has two twin sons Dan and Tom, from her previous relationship.

 She confessed, “It’s so strange.
 These rites of passage are inevitable however and we welcome them.
-But it’s a hell of a shock to have two weddings, one childbirth plus one on the horizon within a few short months.”
+But it’s a hell of a shock.”

 The pair later admitted contemplating jetting off following the changes, saying that perhaps they should, “Spend the kids’ inheritance and have a ball travelling the world in luxury.”